dnesteryuk/whisperer/README.md

     $ rake whisperer:install

-It will create `fixture_builders` directory in your `spec` folder and `.whisperer.yml` file in your root directory of a project.
+It will create `cassette_builders` directory in your `spec` folder and `.whisperer.yml` file in your root directory of a project.

 If you want to create only the config file, you need to execute: